Help

 What is WedCut?

-WedCut is a calorie-tracking and group-accountability app built specifically for brides and their bridal parties in the run-up to a wedding.
-You set a wedding date, invite your party, and each person logs against her own targets.
-WedCut counts down to the day.
+WedCut is a calorie-tracking and group-accountability app built for brides, grooms, and their wedding parties, counting down to your wedding date.
+You set your wedding date, invite your party, and each person logs against their own private targets while a shared countdown keeps everyone moving toward the same day.

 Who is WedCut for?

-For brides, and the people who'll be standing next to them — bridesmaids, maids of honour, sisters, cousins, the friend who's flying in to support.
+WedCut is for the whole wedding party — brides, grooms, bridesmaids, maids of honour, groomsmen, and best men — at any distance from the wedding date.
 Some of you have weight goals.
 Some are "supporting, no weight goal."
 Both are valid.
 WedCut works for both.

 Can the groom use it?

 Yes.
 Grooms and groomsmen are welcome.
-The app uses "bride" and "bridal party" by default because that's where the audience research pointed us, but it works for any wedding-event group.
+Our language leans toward brides because that's where the audience research pointed us, but WedCut works for any wedding party and any wedding-event group.

 What about same-sex weddings?